froglimo/froglimo/README.md

 - 👋 Hi, I’m @froglimo, real name is Max.
 - 🏰 My country of birth is Germany, but i have also lived abroad in the US for four years and in Spain for 9 months
 - 👀 I’m interested in reading, technology, languages, nature and animals and most importantly programming and computers
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning C
 - 📫 How to reach me: melvis@posteo.de
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i wear glases